 Implications For Partnership Firms

-The introduction of firm payment TDS under section 194T requires that partnership firms adjust and ensure compliance from the next financial year.
-Partnership firms must consider Section 194T implications and factor TDS deduction into partners’ payments.
+The introduction of firm payment Tax Deducted at Source under section 194T requires that partnership firms adjust and ensure compliance from the next financial year.
+Partnership firms must consider Section 194T implications and factor the Tax Deducted at Source deduction into partners’ payments, like salary, interest, bonus, and commissions.

 Changes To Remuneration Limits

-Alongside the new TDS provision, the government has also introduced changes to the remuneration limit for working partners which shall come into effect from the assessment year 2025-2026 onwards.
+Alongside the new Tax Deducted at Source provision, the government has also introduced changes to the remuneration limit for working partners, which shall come into effect from the assessment year 2025-2026 onwards.
 The proposed revised limits are as follows:

 b) On balance of book profit: @60%.